bsa674/CRISPR-Guide-RNA-Design-Tool/README.md

 Additionally, **Actual vs Predicted Efficacy Plots** were generated to visually analyze the model's performance and the alignment between predicted and actual efficacy scores.

 These metrics and visualizations provide a comprehensive understanding of the model's accuracy and effectiveness in predicting gRNA efficacy.
-For detailed results and implementation, refer to the code and documentation in the repository.

 ## Visualizations